SFB1252/talks/README.md

 ---

 **Note**: The Jekyll theme is configured to work automatically with GitHub Pages.
-No local setup is required unless you want to preview changes before publishing.
+Links may take 5-10 minutes to work after initial deployment while GitHub builds the site.